 You'll notice in the lower bed, I planted old simpson and dark lollo rossa inbetween cabbage, broccoli and cauliflower plants.
 As the broccoli and cauliflower plants are growing the lettuce thrives and produces more than I can eat.
 I absolutely love the red curly lettuces.
 I also planted pansies and nasturums for edible flowers.
 They make our salads extra special.

 In the bottom bed, I planted onion sets, tomatoes, and herbs.
 I mulched heavily with straw and it has saved me a ton of time weeding.
 Whenever I need an onion I pick a few and it serves to thin the onions so they have room to grow.
-Here's a picture of some Tom Thumb lettuce.
-It forms miniature heads.
-You have to pick them when they are small.
-They go to seed very quickly.
-When I plant these next summer, I will definetely plant a small number every two weeks.

 No comments: